 KOCT ONLY ACCEPTS DIGITAL FILES FOR PUBLIC ACCESS PLAY OUT.

 These standards are required for every submitted program — individual and series.

 1. AUDIO FORMAT REQUIREMENTS

 Program audio shall be recorded on both channels (stereo preferred or dual mono).
-Programming consisting exclusively of dialog on one channel and ambience on the other audio channel must be mixed to mono and recorded on both audio channels.
+Programming consisting exclusively of dialog on one channel and ambiance on the other audio channel must be mixed to mono and recorded on both audio channels.
 Audio shall be recorded in phase.